Drug companies told to do more to tackle 'superbug' crisis

 There are now 28 experimental antibiotics in late-stage development against critical pathogens but only two of these are supported by plans to ensure they can be both made accessible and used wisely if they reach the market.

-The AMF said four companies - GSK, Shionogi (4507.T), Pfizer (PFE.N) and Novartis (NOVN.S) - had taken steps to separate sales representatives’ bonuses from the volume of antibiotics sold, but much more needed to be done across the industry to counter overuse.
+The AMI said four companies - GSK, Shionogi, Pfizer and Novartis - had taken steps to separate sales representatives’ bonuses from the volume of antibiotics sold, but much more needed to be done across the industry to counter overuse.

 Another under-recognised problem is the pollution caused by mass production of antibiotics, due to lax oversight of wastewater run-off.